 Chhabda had sought bail on the ground of parity with her former boss Kodnani and also on the merit of the case saying there were only two witnesses against him while in case of Kodnani there were 11.
 Chhabda served Kodnani as her personal assistant and was spotted in Naroda Patiya where 97 persons were killed during the post Godhra riots in 2002.
 In August 2012, a trial court awarded life imprisonment to Kodnani, Bajrang Dal leader Babu Bajrangi, Chhabda and 28 others.

-- Gujarat High Court reserves verdict in Naroda Patiya riots case
+- Maya Kodnani acquitted by Gujarat HC in 2002 Naroda Patiya case

 Chhabda has claimed in his petition that there are variations in the witnesses’ statements against him and there is no overt role attributed to him by SIT.
 Besides, he has said that he is only accused of being a part of the mob but there is no evidence showing his involvement in the attack.